phpcl/phpcl_jumpstart_mongodb/README.md

 ```
 * Verify that MongoDB is writing data to the directory you created above
 ```
-ls -l /path/to/home/mongodb/data
+ls -l path/to/course/data
 ```

-## Inside the Container
-All the following commands are executed from a container shell

-* If not already in the container shell, open a shell to the container:
+* Open a shell to the container:
 ```
 docker exec -it <container_ID> /bin/bash
 // or